chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 Clients can run K-Check for OHTTP in several ways depending on the deployment.
 In practice, common deployments are as follows:

-1. Clients are configured with gateway configuration; and
+1. Clients are configured with gateway configurations; and
 1. Clients fetch gateway configurations before use.

 In both cases, clients begin with a gateway configuration and want to check it for consistency.